 Fully magnified lenses have one magnification distributed equally throughout the entire lens.

 Multifocal lenses feature three reading strengths so your eyes can focus optimally at distances for reading, working on your computer, and interacting with others.
 Shop by your regular reading power when purchasing multifocal reading glasses.
 Our collection of multifocal styles includes Foster Grant® Multi Focus™ styles.

-Unmagnified computer reading glasses are perfect for contact wearers or those who don’t yet need reading glasses but want to reduce Digital Eye Strain.
+Unmagnified computer glasses are perfect for contact wearers or those who don’t need reading glasses but want a blue light filter.

 To learn more about finding the right lens type based on your needs, we suggest reading our “Find the Right Reading Glasses Lenses” guide.

 *Disclaimer: Styles filter approximately 30% of potentially harmful blue light.
 Potentially harmful blue light refers to the 415-455 nanometer range of the visible light spectrum.
 The percentage represents the average amount of potentially harmful blue light filtered at 5 nanometer increments in this range.
 Covered under U.S. Pat.
 No. 8,360,574.
 Other U.S. and foreign patents pending.